dojoengine/book/src/cairo/hello-dojo.md

 Here we use the `set!` [command](./commands.md) to set the `Moves` and `Position` components for the `ctx.origin` entity.

-We covered a lot here in a short time.
-Let's recap:
+To recap, we've covered a lot in a short time:

 - Explained the anatomy of a Dojo project
-- Explained the importace of the `#[derive(Component)]` and `#[system]` attribute
+- Explained the importance of the `#[derive(Component)]` and `#[system]` attributes
 - Explained the `execute` function
-- Explained the `Context` struct
+- Discussed the `Context` struct
 - Touched on the `get!` and `set!` commands

 ### Run it locally!

-Now that we have some theory out of the way, let's build the Dojo project!.
+Now that we've covered some theory, let's build the Dojo project!
 In your primary terminal:

 ```bash
 sozo build